b1thunt3r/test-repo/README.md

 # test-repo for Open Source Club meetup

-Helo world!
+Hello world!
 This is a simple repossitory which contains some typos.
 Enjoy!

 :smile: